M-Scott-Lassiter/Alphanumeric-Encoder/CONTRIBUTING.md

 -   use the imperative, present tense: "change" not "changed" nor "changes"
 -   don't capitalize first letter
 -   no dot (.) at the end
+-   if the commit is of type `revert`, include `reverts commit <hash>`, where the hash is the SHA of the commit being reverted

 ```
 <type>(<scope>): <short summary>